elixir-lsp/elixir-ls/README.md

 The debugger's expression evaluator has some limitations due to how the Erlang VM works.
 Specifically, the evaluator is implemented using `:int`, which works at the level of individual BEAM instructions.
 As a result, it returns multiple versions of variables in Static Single Assignment form, without indicating which one is valid in the current Elixir scope.

-To work around this, the evaluator uses a heuristic to select the highest versions of variables, but this doesn't always behave correctly in all cases.
+To work around this, the evaluator uses a heuristic to select the highest versions of variables.
+However this doesn't always behave correctly in all cases.
 For example, in the following code snippet:

 ```elixir
 a = 4